cloud-ed/CloudedClicker/README.md

-# CloudedClicker V1.0.0
+# CloudedClicker V1.1.0

-CloudedClicker is a lightweight, customizeable **autoclicker for Windows**.
+CloudedClicker is a lightweight, customizeable **autoclicker for Windows** - now with mouse macro recording and playback.

 ---